 Zendesk, the popular help desk platform, helps companies organize ticket requests, bringing them together on a single comprehensive dashboard.
 It makes use of a naive rule-based system to tag and categorize tickets.
 However, these tags are high level and coarse such as "website_issue", "presale_enquiry" and so on.
 They do not mention granular reason about the reason for customer contact.
 Any analysis still takes significant data handling to get accurate insights, and even then, they're likely to be high level or somewhat subjectiver.

 Machine learning can bring something special to Zendesk: hierarchy.
-Hierarchy means that, when tickets are tagged, the relationship between ticket tags is noted.
+Hierarchy means that, when tickets are AI tagged, the relationship between ticket tags is noted.
 For example, lets consider a meal kit delivery company receiving a ticket from a customer about a missing ingredient.
 Zendesk's tagging system just tags this ticket as "objection raised" or perhaps, if you're lucky, "missing ingredient".
 But, it does not contain the finer details such as which ingredient is missing.